 The Adena Mound was nearly 27 feet tall and 140 feet in diameter.
 In 1901, William C. Mills excavated the Adena Mound.
-At the time, Mills was the Curator of Archaeology of the Ohio Historical Society.
+At the time, Mills was the Curator of Archaeology of the Ohio Historical Society (now the Ohio History Connection).
 Mills discovered a number of artifacts in the mound.
 He and his team of workers found copper bracelets and rings, slate gorgets, spear points made from Flint Ridge flint, and many bone and shell beads.
 The most remarkable artifact found in the Adena Mound was the Adena effigy pipe.
 It is a tubular smoking pipe carved in the shape of a man wearing a decorated loincloth and a feather bustle.
 The Adena pipe is made of catlinite or pipestone.

 The Adena Mound is listed on the National Register of Historic Places.

 - CERHAS.
 EarthWorks, Virtual Explorations of the Ancient Ohio Valley.
 The Center for the Electronic Reconstruction of Historical and Archaeological Sites (CERHAS).
 Cincinnati, OH, 2006.

 - Greber, N'omi "A Study of Continuity and Contrast Between Central Scioto Adena and Hopewell Sites."
 West Virginia Archeologist 43:1-26, 1991

 - Lepper, Bradley T. Ohio Archaeology: An Illustrated Chronicle of Ohio's Ancient American Indian Cultures.
 Wilmington, Ohio, Orange Frazer Press, 2005.